-- Sheila Stenson was appointed as Chief Executive in November 2023, Deputy Chief Executive in November 2022 until October 2023, and was Chief Finance and Resources Officer until October 2023.
-Donna Hayward-Sussex was appointed as - Chief Operating Officer in March 2022 and Deputy Chief Executive in November 2023. - 4 Helen Greatorex was Chief Executive until November 2023. - 5 Vincent Badu left the trust in October 2022. - 6 Andy Cruickshank was appointed Chief Nurse in March 2022. - 7 Dr Adrian Richardson was appointed Director of Partnerships and Transformation in January 2023.
+2 Sheila Stenson was appointed as Chief Executive in November 2023, Deputy Chief Executive in November 2022 until October 2023, and was Chief Finance and Resources Officer until October 2023.

-8 Nicholas Prown was appointed Chief Finance and - 8 Nicholas Brown was appointed Chief Finance and Resources Officer in November 2023. - 9 Venu Branch left the trust in February 2024. - 10 Fiona Carragher left the trust in September 2022. - 11 Dr Asif Bachlani was appointed as a Non-Executive Director in October 2022. - 12 Dr MaryAnn Ferreux was appointed as a Non-Executive Director in February 2023. - 13 Stephen Waring was appointed as a Non-Executive Director in January 2023.
+- Donna Hayward-Sussex was appointed as Chief Operating Officer in March 2022 and Deputy Chief Executive in November 2023. - 4 Helen Greatorex was Chief Executive until November 2023.
+5 Vincent Badu left the trust in October 2022. - 6 Andy Cruickshank was appointed Chief Nurse in March 2022. - Dr Adrian Richardson was appointed Director of Partnerships and Transformation in January 2023.
+Nicholas Brown was appointed Chief Finance and Resources Officer in November 2023. - 9 Venu Branch left the trust in February 2024. - Fiona Garragher left the trust in September 2022.
+Dr Asif Bachlani was appointed as a Non-Executive Director in October 2022. - Dr MaryAnn Ferreux was appointed as a Non-Executive Director in February 2023. - Stephen Waring was appointed as a Non-Executive Director in January 2023.